takizuka/polaris/polaris.shopify.com/content/content/accessible-and-inclusive-language.md

 ### Internationalization

 Many languages lack ungendered options, like the English “they.”
 When possible, write in a way that avoids gendered language.
 For example, write “you” instead of a third person pronoun.
-If you’re unsure, choose the clearest option.
+Always choose the clearest option.

 ### Recommended language